GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-89/index.md

 ## PWA installability criteria changes {: #installability }

 Offline support has been a key part of the Progressive Web App criteria for installability since the beginning.
-Like any other installed app, users expect it to work reliably, it should be fast, and, they should never see the offline dino!
+As with other installed app, users expect it to work reliably.
+It should be fast, and, they should never see the offline dino!

-Later this year, we plan to close a loophole that allowed a few sites to pass the installability criteria, without an offline experience. **If your PWA already has an offline experience, you're all set, there's no action required, but, if you don't, it's time to add one!**
+Later this year, we plan to close a loophole that allowed a few sites to pass the installability criteria, without an offline experience. **If your PWA already has an offline experience, you're all set.
+There's no action required, but, if you don't, it's time to add one!**

-Starting in Chrome 89, if your PWA doesn't provide a valid response when offline, you'll see a warning DevTools under the Issues tab, and Lighthouse will indicate there's an issue.
+Starting in Chrome 89, if your PWA doesn't provide a valid response when offline, you'll see a warning in DevTools under the Issues tab, and Lighthouse will indicate there's an issue.
 And, enforcement will start in Chrome 93, later this year.